-As equestrian businesses begin to return to some levels of normality and competitions start to return, staffing levels come back to mind.
-The nation’s love of animals and the pull of working with horses often brings a significant number of young workers into the sector.
-Taking on a new employee comes at a cost and will impact on cash flow and profitability.
+The nation’s love of animals and the excitement of working with horses brings with it a large number of young workers into the equestrian sector.
+Expanding your team comes at a cost and will inevitably impact on cash flow and profitability.

-The apprenticeship route remains a popular method for businesses to find the young, enthusiastic workers they need to take on tasks through all weathers and often unsociable hours.
+The apprenticeship route continues to be an appealing method for businesses to find the young, enthusiastic workers they need to take on tasks through all weathers and often unsociable hours.
 Taking on an apprentice can also provide a cash incentive.

 Apprenticeships combine practical training in a job with study.
 They can take one to five years to complete depending on the level of qualification required.
 Often in an equestrian business where the work is relatively unskilled, a new apprentice every year works.
 An apprentice must be 16 or over and not be in full-time education.